jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So if we aren't doing a lot of hand-holding...what the heck does a team that adopts the Heavy Weight approach do?

-From a high level, the customer support role changes dramatically under the heavy weight approach.
-Because we aren't spending our time regurgitating answers, we can identify the core issues our customers face and find ways to resolve their confusion BEFORE it starts.
+The focus of the customer support role changes pretty significantly under the heavy weight approach.

+While we still send a lot of email, the focus used to be on emptying the inbox.
+If that was done, our team was doing a good job.

+Now it's a level deeper.
 We spend time each week analyzing support issues that are getting coming up again and again.
-More times than not, this points to a part of the app that is confusing, or some way we failed to set proper expectations.
+These issues point to parts of our app that is confusing, or some way we failed to set proper expectations.

-Fixing these issues lowers overall email volume, which gives us more time to spend with high-touch customers.
-It's this great self-feeding process.

 ## The Inbox is Only the Beginning

+This is sort of my new mantra.
 When you adopt the heavy weight approach, the inbox is only the beginning.

-When you are early on, the inbox is the best way to get to know your customers.
-But as you grow, the heavy weight approach lets you branch out and start attacking them in ways outside the inbox.
+Early on, when the company is small and fighting for each customer, the inbox is the best way to get to know your users.

+But as you grow, the heavy weight approach lets you branch out and start attacking big issues in more proactive ways than just answering a support request.
+Instead of answering the same question over and over again, we are trying to resolve confusion **before it starts**.

+Fixing these big issues lowers overall email volume, which gives our support team more time to spend with high-touch customers.
+It's this great self-feeding process.

-Our small team is full of really smart, really talented people who improve our customer’s lives in so many ways.
+I feel like no presentation from me would be complete without introducing you to the characters that make all this possible.
+Our small support team is full of really smart, really talented people who improve our customer’s lives in so many ways.
 Let me introduce you to them and some of the projects they are working on.

 ## Max and Jordan pics